 A hospital should be a place of healing and hope.
 You entrust your health to a doctor, nurse, or pharmacist, and you expect to get better after being in their care.

-Call the Fitch Law Firm today at (855) LAW-OHIO for a free consultation.
+Call the Fitch Law Firm LLC today for a free consultation.

 Such questions are indeed important things to consider.
-However, the most important thing for you is to do is at least get professional legal answers pertaining to your question.
-Consulting a malpractice lawyer is your best first step.
+However, you can get professional legal answers pertaining to your questions.
+Consulting a medical malpractice lawyer in Columbus from the Fitch Law Firm LLC is your best first step.

 It is estimated that only less than 10 percent of all medical malpractice claims are pursued.
 Many victims of medical negligence and malpractice never bring a claim, and they never exercise the right to be compensated for their injuries.

 We Want to Help You Get Compensation for Your Losses